Skip to main content

 • WINDOW functions for merge.

-What base class assumesโ€‹
+What the base class assumesโ€‹

-• it is possible to SELECT data
+• It is possible to SELECT data.

-๐Ÿ’ก talk to us on slack if your destination is fully read only.
+๐Ÿ’ก Talk to us on Slack if your destination is fully read-only.

 6. Implement load jobsโ€‹